“We cannot solve problems with the same kind of thinking that created them.”

 — Albert Einstein

 I started at Greenpeace ten years ago.
 2008 doesn’t seem that long ago, but the world was a very different place back then.
-“Tweetstorm” wasn’t a word; Wikipedia and the democratisation of knowledge were utopian ideals, and social media addiction wasn’t listed as a psychological disorder.
+“Tweetstorm” wasn’t a word; Wikipedia and the democratization of knowledge were utopian ideals, and social media addiction wasn’t listed as a psychological disorder.

 Technology has changed our lives at a pace never experienced before.
 The global economic crisis, Trump, the refugee crisis, Brexit… these are just some of the symptoms of a broken system.
 Its demise has been accelerated, and in some cases triggered by the digital innovations of the past decade.
 There is a clear detachment between technology and our current societal needs.